 How do we use your personal data?

-We primarily use your personal data for the purposes of operating the Scheme; for example, to process any application to join the Scheme, to calculate and pay your benefits, to communicate with you and to make decisions about you and your entitlements (as well as about the Scheme more generally).
+We primarily use your personal data for the purposes of operating the Scheme; for example, to calculate and pay your benefits, to communicate with you and to make decisions about you and your entitlements (as well as about the Scheme more generally).

 We will also use your personal data for the purposes of complying with any laws, procedures and regulations which apply to us and to establish, exercise or defend our legal rights.